 - Recording a training session allows your company to make the session available online for everyone, ready for playback whenever your viewer has time

-4. Product or service expertise
+4. Communicate product or service expertise with video

 - 95% of people have watched an explainer video to learn more about a product or service (Wyzowl)